-- 29. But it is not only her trips to the doctors in this country, it is her flights over and over again to Nigeria, to go back to Dr Chinyere to question what was going on and to ask for explanations as to why it was, having apparently become pregnant, the pregnancy was not showing up on English scans. - 30.
-Why, I ask rhetorically, would you go backwards and forwards and spend your hard-earned money on aeroplane flights if you knew that all that was in fact going to take place, was that you were going to pick up a baby at or around the date when such a child would be produced in the course of a normal gestation?
-The combination of the repeated scans, the repeated trips to the doctor, the attempts to register for ante-natal classes in this country and ante-natal in Nigeria leads inexorably to the conclusion that these were two innocent victims. - 31.
-Secondly, the evidence seems to me to be clear, both written and oral that Mrs and Mr O never intended to have the child in Nigeria.
+[29] But it is not only her trips to the doctors in this country; it is her flights over and over again to Nigeria, to go back to Dr Chinyere to question what was going on and to ask for explanations as to why it was, having apparently become pregnant, the pregnancy was not showing up on English scans.

+[30] Why, I ask rhetorically, would you go backwards and forwards and spend your hard-earned money on aeroplane flights if you knew that all that was in fact going to take place, was that you were going to pick up a baby at or around the date when such a child would be produced in the course of a normal gestation?
+The combination of the repeated scans, the repeated trips to the doctor, the attempts to register for antenatal classes in this country and antenatal in Nigeria leads inexorably to the conclusion that these were two innocent victims.

+[31] Secondly, the evidence seems to me to be clear, both written and oral, that Mrs and Mr O never intended to have the child in Nigeria.
 Their overwhelming wish was always to have the child in this country.
 That again is only consistent with the genuine belief that they were taking part in a real fertility and birth process.
 The scam could not be perpetrated, self-evidently, anywhere except Nigeria where the supply of unwanted babies was located.
 As part of that same point, it is interesting to note that Mrs O took nothing with her when she went out in October to check yet again with Dr Chinyere and have the so-called silicone lining removed.
 Why did she take nothing with her if she intended to pick the child up then and there?
-Because it seems to me she knew and then intended that she was going to fly back to this country to have the child here. - 32.
-Thirdly, as I have already indicated and much reliance is placed on by Mr Powell, her visit to the doctor within days of returning to this country, as with the previous case.
+Because it seems to me she knew and then intended that she was going to fly back to this country to have the child here.

+[32] Thirdly, as I have already indicated and much reliance is placed on by Mr Powell, her visit to the doctor within days of returning to this country, as with the previous case.
 It is again unthinkable that she would have taken the child to her Nigerian doctor in London if she had known that this child had only been produced as a result of this nefarious scam.

-however, fling in the face of common source.
-Ecouthly, there are text measures that I have not been shown, but I am told are entirely consistent with Mrs O's story.
+[33] There is simply no explanation for that.
+To run the risk that what has happened would happen, flies in the face of common sense.
+Fourthly, there are text messages that I have not been shown, but I am told are entirely consistent with Mrs O's story.
 These text messages were sent by Mrs O to her husband, at around the time when the bogus delivery and labour were underway.
 I am told that the social worker has seen them and they are indeed consistent with the mother believing she was going into labour.